 1. Baking soda + water

-But be careful with this one: Some studies suggest there may be harmful side effects to ingesting baking soda regularly over time, like liver damage and bone loss.
+But be careful with this one: Some studies suggest there may be harmful side effects to ingesting baking soda regularly over time, like and bone loss.
 Even this new study capped intake at two weeks.

 Use this tonic for short-term inflammation relief.
 But no longer than a month, Simon cautions.

 Baking soda benefits